This post may contain affiliate links. Please see my disclosure policy for details.

 Another important step is making sure the travel blog name you’ve chosen is available and buy a domain based on that blog name.

 So, what is a domain? a domain is the address of your website.
 For example, www.staging6.thirdeyetraveller.co is my domain.

 Now, the .com or .org part is called a TLD (top-level domain) and you can get these in all sorts of different combinations.
 For example, they even have .pizza and .tv to buy as a domain now!

 A .com TLD is always more expensive as these are the most popular.
 But, Google has released countless statements to say that a .com TLD has no more authority in search engines than a .co.uk, a .org or a .net for example.
 So, it doesn’t really matter.

 But, I think the sound of a .com is easier and it will always be the thing people put in a search bar first if they know your blog name but are unfamiliar with your URL.

-The only thing I would not do, is pick a domain with a hyphen in the middle e.g. third-eyetraveller.com.
-These do have a negative effect in search rankings as a lot of spam sites use hyphens and Google are trying to weed these out.
+The only thing I would not do, is picking a domain with a hyphen in the middle e.g. third-eyetraveller.com.
+These do have a negative effect on search rankings as a lot of spam sites use hyphens and Google is trying to weed these out.